 - The Coach Factory Stores basically stock two kinds of merchandise: items that had been in full-price retail stores (or Coach Boutiques, as they’re known) prior seasons and are getting clearanced out, or items that are created specifically for the outlets.

-The best way to tell which bags had previously been in retail boutiques is to ask an associate.
+The best way to tell which bags had previously been in retail boutiques is to ask a sales associate.
 I did notice a couple things: They didn’t have the “F” in the serial number, but had a target sign stamped on it instead.
 Also, the prices on the Coach “boutique” merchandise tended to be a little higher.
 Those prices were 30-40% off while most of the factory merchandise was 50% off.
-Fashionistas tend to gravitate towards these bags, because they don’t hold the stigma of being purchased at an Outlet or Factory store like the bags that are only sold at outlets do.
+Fashionistas tend to gravitate towards these bags, because they don’t hold the stigma of being purchased at the Coach Factory Store like the bags that are only sold at outlets do.

 Now you know!